Print

 • 2 teaspoons pure vanilla extract (8g)

-• 1/2 cup buttermilk, room temperature (120g)**see recipe card notes for making faux buttermilk
+• 1/2 cup buttermilk, room temperature (115g)*see notes for making buttermilk substitute

 Instructions

-6. Incorporate the flour mixture + buttermilk.
-Add about 1/2 of the flour mixture to the creamed mixture.
-Turn the mixer on low speed to gently incorporate the ingredients.
-With the mixer still on, add about 1/3 of the buttermilk, then add some more flour, then a 1/3 more of the buttermilk, then add the last of the flour, ending with the last of the buttermilk.
-Turn off the mixer and gently stir the mixture to finish combining the ingredients.
+6. Incorporate the flour mixture and buttermilk.
+Add about half the flour mixture to the creamed mixture and mix on low to gently incorporate.
+With the mixer still on, add about a third of the buttermilk, then more flour, then another third of the buttermilk, then the last of the flour, ending with the last of the buttermilk.
+Turn off the mixer and gently stir to finish combining.

-7. Add the bananas + nuts Add the mashed bananas and toasted (cooled) nuts and gently stir with a rubber spatula until everything is just combined.
-Divide the batter evenly between two loaf pans and tap the pans on the countertop about 10 times to remove any air bubbles from the batter.
+7. Add the bananas and nuts.
+Add the mashed bananas and the cooled toasted nuts, and gently stir with a rubber spatula until just combined.
+Divide the batter evenly between the two loaf pans, scatter the garnish pistachios over the tops, and tap the pans on the counter about 10 times to release air bubbles.

-8. Bake the pistachio-pecan banana bread.
-Place the loaf pans onto a baking tray and bake for 45 to 50 minutes, or until the tops are golden brown and a cake tester (or toothpick) comes out clean when poked directly into the middle of each loaf.
-Remove from the oven and allow the banana bread to cool for 15 minutes in the loaf pans, then gently remove the loaves and place them right-side-up onto a cooling rack to finish cooling to room temperature.
-When loaves have cooled, you may slice and serve.
-Pistachio-pecan banana bread should be stored wrapped in sustainable cling film and placed into an airtight container in the refrigerator for up to 4 days, or it may be frozen for up to 3 months in the freezer, Enjoy!
+8. Bake.
+Place the loaf pans onto a baking tray and bake for 45 to 55 minutes, or until the tops are golden brown and a cake tester (or toothpick) comes out mostly clean with a few crumbs when poked directly into the middle of each loaf.
+Cool the loaves in the pans for 15 minutes, then remove the loaves and place them right-side-up onto a cooling rack to finish cooling.
+Slice and serve once cooled.
+Enjoy!

 Notes